shivannis/xandr-docs-public/xandr-docs/articles/curate/create-event-code-from-the-ui.md

 ---
-title: Create Event Code from the UI for Curate
+title: Microsoft Curate - Create Event Code from the UI
 description: The article explains how you can use the universal pixel user interface to generate event code and send it to your web developer.
 ---